leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0119-mardini-2023-grow.md

 and difficult to use programmatically.

 The whole project turned into a flop in my opinion.
-This is my least favorite entry in the Mardini competition, including the paper airplane animation that doesn't look like a paper airplane and isn't in fact an animation.
+This is my least favorite entry in the Mardini competition, including the paper boat animation that doesn't look like a paper boat and isn't in fact an animation.

 <!-- My entry post is [here][entry-post]. -->